ansible/django-ansible-base/docs/apps/resource_registry.md

 The name of the local service will prefix model names for local resources.
 An inventory model will be referred to as "my_app.inventory" in this example.
-The local service may be one of "awx", "galaxy" or "eda".
+The local service must be one of "local" (placeholder), "aap", "awx", "galaxy" or "eda".

 ### Configure the Resource List